microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Improving container disk performance

 The Remote - Containers extension uses Docker's defaults for creating "bind mounts" to the local filesystem for your source code.
-While this is the safest option, you may encounter slower individual file disk performance when running commands like `yarn install` or `npm install` from inside the container.
-There are a two things you can do to resolve these types of issue.
+While this is the simplest option, on macOS and Windows, you may encounter slower disk performance when running commands like `npm install` from inside the container.
+There are few things you can do to resolve these types of issue.

 ### Update the mount consistency in Docker for Mac